nocalhost/bookinfo/README.md

   - path: manifest/pre-install/print-num-job-03.yaml
     weight: "-5"

-# Application infomation
+# appConfig indicts application infomation
 appConfig:
   name: bookinfo
+  # helm or manifests(helm for Helm chart or manifests for raw kubernetes manifests)
   type: helm
+  # path in this repository
   resourcePath: charts/bookinfo

 # Configurations of microservices in application
 svcConfigs:
   # the microservice name(same as the name of Kubernete Object)
   - name: productpage
     # the resouces type in Kubernetes(deployment is the only surppoted type by now)
     type: deployment